csy2013/freedgo/source/manual/login_draw.md

 ---
 title: Login
 ---
-Users can log in through the login page, and can use the online saving function of online mapping after logging in.
+Users can log in through the login page, and can use the online saving function of Online Drawing after logging in.
-When the user who is not logged in does online mapping for file storage, the system prompts the user to select the saving method.
+When the user who is not logged in does Online Drawing for file storage, the system prompts the user to select the saving method.

  ![Online Diagram Drawing](/public/themes/freedgo/login_draw.png "login")